 Mr. Hayden received his Bachelor's degree from Thomas More College and graduated from Salmon College of Law in 2007.

-are residents of Cold Spring, Ky.
-Mr. Hermes is President and co-owner of Hermes Construction
+Erik Hermes resides in Cold Spring, Ky, and is President and co-owner of Hermes Construction

 Co., specializing in commercial design build construction.
 He graduated from Elder

 High School (Cincinnati) and studied Business at the University of Cincinnati.
-He
+In

-and the rifle coach for the Campbell County 4-H Sharpshooters club.
-Mr. Hermes was
+of Directors, and as the rifle coach for the Campbell County 4-H Sharpshooters club.

-appointed to the Gateway board by Governor Matt Bevin in November 2017 for a term
+Mr. Hermes was appointed to the Gateway board by Governor Matt Bevin in November 2017

 Ruth Howell retired as a registered nurse in 2013 after a 33-year long career.
 Ms. Howell worked at Good Samaritan Hospital, Cincinnati, Greater Baltimore Medical Center, St. Elizabeth, and Davita Healthcare.